hotwax/oms-documentation/netsuite/Flows/SalesOrder/OrderApproval.md

 #### Import Customer Deposit into NetSuite

-2. A SuiteScript in NetSuite creates customer deposit records in "undeposited" status based on the JSON file from the SFTP server.
+2. A SuiteScript in NetSuite reads this JSON file from the SFTP location and creates customer deposit records in "undeposited" status.
 It employs the N/Record module for record creation.

 **SuiteScript**